cetic/helm-nifi/README.md

 Feel free to contribute by making a [pull request](https://github.com/cetic/helm-nifi/pull/new/master).

-Please read the official [Contribution Guide](https://github.com/helm/charts/blob/master/CONTRIBUTING.md) from Helm for more information on how you can contribute to this Chart.
+Please read the official [Helm Contribution Guide](https://github.com/helm/charts/blob/master/CONTRIBUTING.md) from Helm for more information on how you can contribute to this Chart.

 ## License